zipscene/zipscene-api-client/README.md

 Authentication can be initiated manually via `#authenticate()`, but this is not necessary

 ##### Settings
-- `server`: required; the url of the JSON-RPC app
+- `server`: (required) the url of the JSON-RPC app
+- `authServer`: (optional) the server to authenticate w/ if not the primary JSON-RPC app
+- `routeVersion`: (optional) the route version of the JSON-RPC app to access methods on, defaults to `2`
 - `username`
 - `password`
 - `accessToken`
 - `refreshToken`

 At minimum, (`username` and `password`), `accessToken`, or `refreshToken` must be set

-##### Options
-- `authServer`: the server to authenticate w/ if not the primary JSON-RPC app
-- `routeVersion`: the route version of the JSON-RPC app to access methods on

 ### Development
 Just `$ git clone` and `$ npm install`